Afterpay Review: Flexible Options for Shoppers Who Want To Buy Now, Pay Later

 What Is Afterpay and How Does It Work?

-To get started, you’ll need to set up an account by registering.
-Downloading the app is recommended.
+If you’d rather set up an account before you shop, you can register online or via the app, which Afterpay recommends downloading to your phone.
 Once you’re approved, you’ll need to follow the on-screen instructions and add the Afterpay virtual card to your Apple or Google mobile wallet.

 Afterpay will decide how much you can spend based on your relationship — initially, you may only be allowed to push back payments on one purchase.
 If you spend responsibly and make your payments on time, Afterpay will approve larger installments and multiple orders at a time.

 You can shop online or in-store at a growing list of participating retailers.
-Afterpay claims there are more than 85,000 merchants worldwide.
+Afterpay claims there are nearly 100,000 merchants worldwide.
 Some of the stores include: